Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/wordpress-calculated-fields-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Calculator forms</a>.
 Create basic and complex calculations, and even combine text from multiple fields for a mortgage calculator, auto loan calculator, or many other calculator forms.
 Even a contact form could benefit from calculations for easy quotes and price estimates.
 * <a href="https://formidableforms.com/features/wordpress-visual-form-styler/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Visual form style creator</a>.
 Our form creator for email forms, calculators, and other online forms not only allows you to build forms, but also create branded forms that match your site.
 Change colors, borders, padding and much more without any code.
 * <a href="https://formidableforms.com/features/flexible-layouts-responsive-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Flexible form layout design</a>.
 Build mobile responsive contact forms and advanced form layouts with multiple fields in a row by using our CSS layout classes.
 * <a href="https://formidableforms.com/features/wordpress-mobile-friendly-responsive-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Mobile-friendly, responsive forms</a>.
 All of our forms are sized automatically for every screen size.
-Ensure that everyone can see and submit your online forms from any device.
+Ensure that everyone can see and submit your surveys, calculator forms, and online forms from any device.
 * <a href="https://formidableforms.com/features/user-submitted-posts-wordpress-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">User submitted front-end posts and pages</a>.
 Create and edit WordPress posts, pages, and even custom post types from your front-end online forms.
 Send user-generated content quickly from a post creation form to a page.
 * <a href="https://formidableforms.com/features/form-entry-management-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Simple entry management</a>.
 Flexibly and powerfully display, edit, and delete form entries from anywhere on your site, and specify who has permission to do so.
 Your logged-in users can fully manage their personal journal entries, weight tracking, guest blog posts, RSVP status, and whatever else you need, far and above just contact forms.
 * <a href="https://formidableforms.com/features/front-end-editing-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WordPress front-end editing</a>.
 Allow users to edit their form entries and posts from the front-end of your site.
 Create an online journaling platform, member directory, classified ads, community recipes, and more.